DomZem/task-management-next-app/README.md

 - Responsive design for mobile devices
 - Dark and light theme options

+<h2>🚀 Credentials</h2>

+If you want to check the app immediately, you can use that example account: <br />

+- Address email: tester@gmail.com
+- Password: zaq1@WSX

 <h2>🛠️ Installation Steps:</h2>
 <p>⚠️ Before you run these commands make sure you run your backend server. <br />
 You can do that by using that repo: https://github.com/DomZem/task-management-nest-api.
 I described there step by step what to do. <br />